pavelraiden/noktvrn_ai_artist/README.md

-# AI Artist Platform - Production Ready v1.0
+# AI Artist Platform - Production Ready v1.1

 ## Project Description

 The AI Artist Platform is a comprehensive system designed to autonomously generate, manage, and evolve AI-powered virtual music artists.
 It creates unique artist identities, orchestrates content creation (music, visuals), analyzes performance, and adapts based on data-driven insights and feedback, aiming to explore the potential of autonomous creative systems in the music industry.

-## System Architecture (Phase 8 Final)
+## System Architecture (Phase 9 Final - v1.1)

-The system employs a modular architecture focused on a continuous evolution loop, enhanced with multi-provider LLM support, API integration, resilience mechanisms (retry/fallback), and feedback processing.
+The system employs a modular architecture focused on a continuous evolution loop, enhanced with multi-provider LLM support, API integration, resilience mechanisms (retry/fallback), feedback processing, and a basic frontend foundation.

 For a detailed breakdown, refer to:
 *   `/docs/system_state/architecture.md` (High-level overview)